 2.1 Port Issues

-We recommend keeping the Runtime port in App Settings > Edit on 8080.
+We recommend keeping the Runtime port in your configuration on 8080.
 If you change it, do not change it to 8083, because that is designated for app packaging.

 2.2 Wifi Network Settings